-Intangible assets: Software licenses: 3 - 5 years straight line Tangible assets: Computer equipment: Fixtures and fittings: 2 - 5 years straight line 10 years straight line
+Intangible assets: Website and CRM: 3 - 5 years straight line

+Tangible assets: Computer equipment: 2 - 5 years straight line

+Fixtures and fittings: 10 years straight line

 In determining the useful life of tangible assets, consideration is given to historic experience of wear and tear on the assets concerned.
 For intangible assets, technological advances are such that a useful life of 5 years is considered appropriate in most cases, limited to the minimum licence period if less than 5 years.